-Employees may be granted up to five days of emergency leave without loss of pay or accumulated Local Leave for destruction of their home or domicile due to flood, fire, or storm, or other natural disasters.
+Employees may be granted up to five days of emergency leave without loss of pay or accumulated Local Leave for destruction of their home or domicile due to flood, fire, storm, or other natural disasters.
 Such leave is subject to the approval of the Superintendent or designee.
-Any further leave granted will result in a deduction of accumulated Local Leave, a deduction of the daily rate of pay, or unpaid leave, unless otherwise provided by ILTexas.
+Any further leave granted will result in a deduction of accumulated Local Leave or will be considered unpaid leave, unless otherwise provided by ILTexas.